tumelo-maja/detect-mildew-in-cherry-leaves/README.md

 There are clear visual markers/characteristic in leaves that differentiate healthy leaves from those infected by powdery mildew fungus.

-**Approach:** Generate and inspect average and variability images for healthy and infected leaves.
+**Validation:** Generate and inspect average and variability images for healthy and infected leaves.

 ### **Hypothesis 2**

-A Convolutional Neural Network (CNN) model can be trained to recognize distinctive visual features to accurately classify leaves as healthy or infected.
+A Convolution Neural Network (CNN) model can be trained to recognize distinctive visual features to accurately classify leaves as healthy or infected.

-**Approach:**
+**Validation:**

-- **Image augmentation techniques:** to create additional variations of the leaf image to improve the model's learning of general visual patterns.
+- Apply image augmentation to create additional variations of the leaf images and improve the model's generalization of powdery mildew patterns/markers.
 - Train a classification CNN model
 - Evaluate model performance against the project's success metrics
+- If the model underperforms, re-train by adjusting CNN layer structure or configuration.
 - Test the model on unseen images.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks